-The proposed plan change areas are both zoned Living 3.
+The proposed plan change area is to be Living Z Zone.
 The Selwyn District Plan has identified Outstanding Natural Landscapes and Features.
 The ODP is not located within a Landscape of value.
 The Objectives and Policies which are considered relevant to this Plan Change from a Landscape perspective follow:

-Objective B4.1.1

-A range of living environments is provided for in townships, while maintaining the overall 'spacious' character of Living zones, except within Medium Density areas identified in an Outline Development Plan where a high quality, medium density of development is anticipated.
+Objective B4.1.1A range of living environments is provided for in townships, while maintaining the overall 'spacious' character of Living zones, except within Medium Density areas identified in an Outline Development Plan where a high quality, medium density of development is anticipated.